Civil grad student receives Graduate Teaching Assistant Award

 Friday, April 17, 2015 | By Lindsay Cashin After months of preparation, the UBC Concrete Canoe Team has finally set off to attend the ASCE Pacific Northwest Regional Student Concrete Canoe Competition!
 The competition runs April 16 – 19 at Idaho State University.
 Visit Concrete Canoe on Facebook for daily updates and photos from the competition.
 Best […]

-Second year students test their timber trusses to failure in the Structural Teaching Lab
+Second year students test their timber trusses to failure

 Thursday, April 16, 2015 | By Lindsay Cashin On Tuesday, April 7, students in CIVL 228 (Introduction to Structural Engineering) celebrated the culminaton of their course work during truss testing day.
 Each year, CIVL 228 students work together to apply the structural analysis knowledge learned in class to design, construct, and test a timber truss […]

-Second year students design an affordable, sustainable Vancouver condo building on principles of “The Blue Economy”
+Second year students design affordable, sustainable condo

 Monday, April 13, 2015 | By Lindsay Cashin Students in CIVL 202 (Civil Engineering II) recently held a Poster-Showcase Celebration to present their completed Community-Based Experiential Learning (CBEL) Sustainability Projects.
 CIVL 202 aims to give students an understanding of the social and biophysical context of infrastructure and the impact of technologies on people, the economy, […]